-This blog post, written by members of the Library's Information Integrity Team, is a series that covers disinformation and other related subjects.
+This blog post, written by members of the Library's Information Integrity Team, is part of a series that covers disinformation and other related subjects.
 The goal is to help create a well-informed citizenry of active participants who shape our world.

 We have so many options for information these days: The 24-hour news cycle, comedic interpretations, stories shared through social media, and comments from family, friends, and strangers.
 Wherever we turn, someone is telling us something.
 It makes it hard to determine fact from fiction.
 One key element is recognizing the difference between fact (news), opinion (op-ed pieces), and satire (The Daily Show and The Babylon Bee, for example).
 Here are their standard definitions: